Regularization of linear regression model#

 )

-We observe that scaling data has a positive impact on the test score and that the test score is closer to the train score.
+We observe that scaling data has a positive impact on the test error: it is now both lower and closer to the train error.
 It means that our model is less overfitted and that we are getting closer to the best generalization sweet spot.

 Let’s have an additional look to the different weights.